MatthewReid854/reliability/docs/Mixture models.rst

 Creating a mixture model
 ========================

-Within *reliability.Distributions* is the Mixture_Model.
-This function accepts an array or list of distribution objects created using the *reliability.Distributions* module (available distributions are Exponential, Weibull, Gumbel, Normal, Lognormal, Loglogistic, Gamma, Beta).
+Within `reliability.Distributions` is the Mixture_Model.
+This function accepts an array or list of standard distribution objects created using the `reliability.Distributions` module (available distributions are Exponential, Weibull, Gumbel, Normal, Lognormal, Loglogistic, Gamma, Beta).
 There is no limit to the number of components you can add to the mixture, but is is generally preferable to use as few as are required to fit the data appropriately (typically 2 or 3).
 In addition to the distributions, you can specify the proportions contributed by each distribution in the mixture.
 These proportions must sum to 1.
 If not specified the proportions will be set as equal for each component.

 As this process is additive for the survival function, and may accept many distributions of different types, the mathematical formulation quickly gets complex.
 For this reason, the algorithm combines the models numerically rather than empirically so there are no simple formulas for many of the descriptive statistics (mean, median, etc.).
 Also, the accuracy of the model is dependent on xvals.
 If the xvals array is small (<100 values) then the answer will be "blocky" and inaccurate.
 The variable xvals is only accepted for PDF, CDF, SF, HF, and CHF.
 The other methods (like random samples) use the default xvals for maximum accuracy.
 The default number of values generated when xvals is not given is 1000.
 Consider this carefully when specifying xvals in order to avoid inaccuracies in the results.